YeasirRayhanPrince/aist/README.md

 # My Paper Title

-This repository is the official implementation of [My Paper Title](https://arxiv.org/abs/2030.12345).
+This repository is the official implementation of [AIST: An Interpretable Attention-Based Deep Learning Model for Crime Prediction](https://dl.acm.org/doi/10.1145/3582274).

 ## Requirements